craha001/CryptoClustering/README.md

 ### Step 5: Find the Best Value for k Using the PCA DataFrame

+Similar to step two but this time performed the same code for the PCA dataframe that was created.
+This allowed us to perform another elbow curve and find again that the most optimal
+K-value was 4.

 ### Step 6: Cluster Cryptocurrencies with K-means Using the PCA DataFrame

 ## Analysis Questions Answers: